Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 List of industrial sectors within IndustriALL’s jurisdiction

-Manufacturing and production workers, administrative, clerical, scientific, professional, supervisory and technical staffs in the following industries:
+Manufacturing and production workers, administrative, clerical, scientific, professional, supervisory and technical staffs, including in the following industries:

 Manufacturing, assembling, designing, developing, and servicing of airframes, parts, engines, and other components and supplies in all commercial and defense aerospace and related industries, including but not limited to, space launch, missiles, satellites, maintenance, repair and overhaul, composites, specialty metals, chemicals, electronics, interiors and avionics.